Luming-L/NGG/Welcome file.md

 repetitive sequences made up 65.6% of the contig assembly most repetitive sequences are LTR (long terminal repeat) Most LTR are endogenous retroviruses
+Some elements are more than 10kb in length.

 ### HoxA cluster and intron size constraints
 ### A reduced Pax-family complement